-15

-16

-19

-20

-21

-22

-23

-24

-25

-26

-${\circ}$ 3 Purpose
+Purpose

 This study is to capture the personnel spiritual belief of the nursing students.

-4 III.
+Material & Method III.

-${ ext{ iny 33}}$ 5 Material & Method Design: This study capture lived spiritual experience of 50 self selected nursing students who identified spiritual - 35 belief and needs in patient using a phenomenological approach participants were first Year nursing student's - novice to profession, studying the diploma course in nursing was chosen as the study sample.
-Describe some - 37 instances of providing spiritual care for patient care like showing empathy.
-Praying with a patient (and/or - ss family), praying for a patient (and/ or family), listening to a patient talk about his or her pain.
-4. - How do you make it sure that you meet your patient spiritual needs 40 6 5.
+Design: This study capture lived spiritual experience of 50 self selected nursing students who identified spiritual belief and needs in patient using a phenomenological approach participants were first Year nursing student's novice to profession, studying the diploma course in nursing was chosen as the study sample.